ovh/docs/pages/web_cloud/web_hosting/mainwp-security/guide.en-gb.md

 The security scan report provides a lot of important information about the security of your website:

-- presence of viruses and malicious software;
+- presence of viruses and malicious software
-- anomaly detection;
+- anomaly detection
-- dangerous links;
+- dangerous links
-- SPAM attempts;
+- SPAM attempts
 - etc.

 Remember to carry out regular security scans.
 With Sucuri, you can enable a reminder.
 At the bottom of the list of your security reports, click on the dropdown list to the right of `Remind me if I don't scan my child site for`{.action}.
 For example, if you choose `1 week`{.action}, Sucuri will remind you every week to carry out a security scan.

 ### Identify and resolve security issues

 In the main menu of MainWP, click `Sites`{.action} then select the child site of your choice.
-At the top of the screen, click on the `Security`{.action} tab.
+At the top of the screen, click the `Security`{.action} tab.
 On the dashboard that pops up, you can see if any security issues have been identified by Sucuri.

 ![mainWP security](images/security_overview.png){.thumbnail}

 In our example, Sucuri tells us that three security issues have been identified.
 Click `Fix all issues`{.action} to resolve all security issues.
-If you would like to find out more about the issues identified, click on the `Security`{.action} tab at the top of the interface.
+If you would like to find out more about the issues identified, click the `Security`{.action} tab at the top of the interface.
 A list of security issues is displayed.

 ![mainWP security](images/security_list.png){.thumbnail}